-Extend the resolution of your upright microscope or 3D profilometer
+Extend the resolution of your optical microscope

 Extend the resolution of your optical microscope

-|Mounts on virtually any upright optical microscope or 3D optical profilometer
+Mountable on virtually any optical microscope or 3D optical profilometer

 The Nanosurf LensAFM is an atomic force microscope that continues where optical microscopes and profilometers reach their resolution limits.
 It is mounted like a normal objective lens, thus extending the resolution and measuring capabilities of these instruments.
 The LensAFM not only provides 3D surface topography information, but can be used to analyze various physical properties of a measurement sample as well.